 Tusker House Restaurant

 Tusker House Restaurant in Animal Kingdom is a fantastic option for guests wanting to dine with Donald Duck, Mickey Mouse, and Goofy in their safari gear.
 Located in the Harambe marketplace area, diners can choose breakfast, lunch, or dinner at this buffet style restaurant.
 Tusker House features breakfast favorites like Safari bread, Mickey and Simba waffles, and for more exotic taste buds, Durban chicken and egg curry!
+If you like more exotic foods, this is definitely one of the best buffet restaurants in Walt Disney World.

 The lunch and dinner menu features even more flavors of Africa with dishes like Moroccan spiced beef, herb chicken, Cape Malay green curry shrimp, and marinated pork.
 Jasmine rice, roasted potatoes, and Durban curry round out the sides menu.
 Lunch and dinner prices range from $38-59 and the breakfast buffet costs $29-45 per person.